-10 Years Ago: Former Kiss Guitarist Bruce Kulick Shot
+20 Years Ago: Ex-Kiss Guitarist Bruce Kulick Almost Shot to Death

-The head wound was easily treated and the medical team told him the other bullet hit only flesh and muscle, not bone or arteries.
-By the time he got home the news was all over CNN and MTV.
-“With the help of some dear friends, I was able to heal quickly and survive a truly surreal experience,” Kulick writes.
+The head wound was easily treated, while the medical team told Kulick the other bullet hit only flesh and muscle, not bone or arteries.
+By the time he got home, the news was all over CNN, MTV and wire services.

-At the time, MTV reported that the 21-year-old gunman was tackled by a club patron and then beaten up by several members of the crowd.
+MTV reported that the 21-year-old gunman was tackled by a club patron and then beaten up by several members of the crowd.
 He was also treated at the hospital before being released to police.
-In Feb.
-2005 he was given 10 years in prison, which Kulick indicates was shortened.